DONaldma0326/NBA-Analytics-Data-Platform/README.md

 Monitor logs in Airflow and AWS Glue console.

 7. Connect BI tool to Metastore
-Your BI tool needs to connect to the Hive Metastore Thrift endpoint.
+Start a Metastore with docker

-If running locally: localhost:9083
+docker run -d -p 3000:3000 --name metabase metabase/metabase

-If on a remote server: <server-ip>:9083
+If running locally: localhost:3000

-Use a Hive JDBC driver or native connector (e.g., in Tableau, use “Hive” connector).
+Use a AWS Athena connector

 Point to the Gold tables – the metastore provides schema and partition locations on S3.